williw8/bqcsv-releases/README.md

 # bqcsv-releases

+Solutions for small data.
 Repository for bqcsv release binaries.

 Documentation is found at https://github.com/williw8/bqcsv/wiki